Multichannel speech-to-text

 Here’s a complete example of transcribing a stereo audio file with two speakers:

-Multichannel transcription fully supports webhook delivery for asynchronous processing:
+Multichannel transcription supports webhook delivery for asynchronous processing:

 Error: Multichannel mode does not support diarization and assigns speakers based on the channel they speak on.